 Ever since he was a boy, the one thing Mr. Perkins looked forward to most about the Advent and Christmas season was the annual service of Lesson and Carols.
 Perhaps it was the fact that he had grown up in a large city church – a church with a long tradition of excellence in musicRead More »

 Welcome to our blog here at St. Stephen’s.
 Here you’ll find midweek reflections from diverse voices, as well as occasional musings.
-Our hope is that this provides one more way for us to connect during these challenging times, along with Sunday worship and our weekly Zoom check-in.
+Our hope is that this provides one more way for us to connect during these challenging times, along with Sunday worship and other events.

 The official hymn of my alma mater, Wycliffe College, opens with a line that is startlingly efficient in its forthrightness and its strangeness: “King of Love, O Christ, we crown you/Lord of thought and Lord of will….” (#451 in our blue hymnal) The concept of Christ’s Reign can be foreign to those of us inRead More »